 Services continue in our churches on Sundays, at 8am and 9.30am at St Mary’s Henley, and 11.15am at St Nicholas Remenham.
-We continue to maintain strict social distancing and hygiene in church and encourage people to carefully consider their own health and that of those around them before deciding to attend.
+We continue to encourage people to carefully consider their own health and that of those around them before deciding to attend.

-Whilst all legal restrictions have now been lifted, we continue to ask worshippers to maintain social distancing in church, which is easily achieved in a building of the size of St Mary’s.
-Please also continue to use hand sanitizer when entering and leaving church, and before and after receiving Holy Communion.
+Please continue to use hand sanitizer when entering and leaving church, and before and after receiving Holy Communion.
 The Track and Trace register will continue.
 Face coverings are advised but not mandatory in church.
 Singing is permitted, but we ask that at least for the time being you sing through a face covering.
 This guidance will continue to be reviewed as circumstances change.

 Please think about whether or not it is advisable for you to attend, and carefully follow the safety guidance in church if you do come.
 Sermons are uploaded to the St Mary’s website and can be found here.